-If you’re not already communicating your product changes through release notes, that’s ok, many product teams drop the ball here, but it’s never too late to start.
-In this article we’re going take a look at some release notes tools that can help you keep your customers in the loop when things change and serve as a consistent place to view product release details.
+If you don’t already publicize your product changes through release notes, there’s no need to worry.
+Many product teams drop the ball here, but it’s never too late to start.
+This post will look at some popular release notes tools that can help keep your customers in the loop when things change.
+They can also serve as a reference place to view product release details.

 There’s a tool for everything these days.
-Sure, you can use your own home grown solution for release notes, or just use the blog on your website.
-Whatever the case, here are some key features to consider when choosing the right release notes software:
+Sure, you can use a homegrown solution to announce a release or just use the blog on your website.
+But keep in mind your fanfare might get lost in the mix of other content.
+That’s why increasingly more businesses use tools dedicated to managing and publishing these updates.
+So here are some features to consider when choosing the right product for you.

 Release Notes Tools List